liltran615/Azure-Project-1/README.md

 Metericbeat will be used to monitor VM statistics, per CPU core statistics, per filesystem statistics, memory statistics and network statistics.

 ### Using the Playbook
-In order to use the playbook, you will need to have an Ansible control node already configured.
-Assuming you have such a control node provisioned:
+In order to use the playbook, you will need to have an Ansible control node configured.

-SSH into the control node and follow the steps below:
+SSH into the control node and follow the steps:

 STEP 1 Copy the configuration file to the ansible container.